What is academic integrity?

 Academic integrity requires acknowledging the contributions of other people when using their ideas to support your work.
 It applies to all areas of your work, whether online or face to face, and whether it’s an assignment, exam or research.

 Every UWA student is required to complete Academic Conduct Essentials (ACE).
 This unit outlines the expectations of correct academic conduct while studying at UWA.
 By completing the unit, you agree to act in accordance with UWA’s academic conduct policy.

 How to identify a contract cheating website

-Using an online service provider to help with your assignments might seem like a quick solution, but it can come at a cost.
-If you’re caught, it can affect your future employment prospects, you may lose the respect of your teachers, friends and family, and could be blackmailed with a request for money in return for a sub-standard piece of work.
+Using an online service provider to help with your assignments might seem like a quick solution, but it can come at a huge cost.
+You could face academic consequences affecting your study progression, future employment prospects, or losing the respect of your friends, family and teachers.

 Tips to help identify contract cheating sites

 - Sites asking for payment to complete assignment work for you